Bank of England stresses no rush to raise rates as recovery builds

 "That is an achievement, but not the ultimate goal.
 The real tournament is just beginning and its prize is a strong, sustained and balanced expansion."

-Britain's economy is due to grow about 3 percent this year, probably making it the star performer among big, industrialized nations.
-Financial markets had mostly priced in a rate move for around nine months' time before Wednesday's report by the BoE.
+Britain's economy is due to grow about 3 percent this year, probably making it the star performer among big, industrialised nations.
+Financial markets had mostly priced in a rate move for around nine months' time before Wednesday's report by the Bank.

 Short-sterling interest rate futures rose sharply across the 2015 and 2016 strips, indicating that markets were pushing back their expectations for the first rate hike.
 In recent weeks markets had priced in a rate rise for around nine months' time due to strong economic data.